 I am both firmly rooted in one place, and also in service to communities and people across the country.
 The people with whom I work to build trust and authentic dialogue are from red and blue states.
 I listen and then facilitate conversations between and across differences that enable opportunities to be realized and challenges to be met.
-I draw upon past and current professional experience as a political consultant, facilitator, emergency medical technician, artist, author, father, farmer, to see situations and people more fully and to help others do their best work together.
+I draw upon past and current professional experience as a photographer, political consultant, artist, author, and farmer to see situations and people more fully and to help others do their best work together.
 I have repeatedly put myself into challenging situations where my sense of humanity, history, clear values, and ethical leadership have helped to guide and to transform.
 I'm often asked to help understand and convey the story of what happened.
 By drawing upon an unusual variety of practical experience, my efforts at making allies and facilitating civic dialogue has been helpful to leadership development, authentic community engagement, sustainability, conservation, philanthropy and social ventures.

 As a young regional director (1987-2005) at Trust for Public Land, I was among the first to begin vigorously connecting the health of our human communities to the health of nature.
 I eventually became the New England regional director, then a vice-president, then their first fellow, given the time and space to align mission and action, and the finally the inaugural recipient of their Land and People Award, all based upon my work in over 100 conservation projects that helped communities connect to place.
 When conservation was primarily about biological diversity and scenery, I created a body of work that broke that mold and re-connected people to place through urban gardens, working waterfronts, farmland protection, historic preservation and early childhood education.
-Over 15 years, I've wrote 4 books and many essays and opinions pieces that have helped to define “community conservation” as a new practice that brings the fields of conservation and social justice together.
+Over 15 years, I wrote 4 books and many essays and opinions pieces that have helped to define “community conservation” as a new practice that brings the fields of conservation and social justice together.

-In this pursuit for new, more durable ways to foster healthy places, I co-founded in 2001 the Center for Whole Communities to offer innovative training in leadership development that specifically brought together the worlds of social justice, human wellbeing, and conservation in week-long, skill-building, learning journeys.
+In this pursuit for new, more durable ways to foster healthy places, I co-founded in 2001 Center for Whole Communities to offer innovative training in leadership development that specifically brought together the worlds of social justice, human wellbeing, and conservation in week-long, skill-building, learning journeys.
 By creating a compelling vision for change, my colleagues and I were able to build from scratch a very strong organization with a nationally respected board and faculty and to raise almost a decade’s worth of tuition-free programming for more than 1,500 citizen leaders from 48 states.
 We created an innovative curriculum based on systems-thinking, setting a table for all, and working across disciplines that gave citizen leaders a direct experience of a healthy, whole community.
 We created something that hadn’t existed before, and we succeeded in modeling change not just teaching it.
 Those alumni are continuing in vital ways to rebuild urban areas, reconcile conflict around Native lands, help communities better measure success, and integrate human wellbeing and health of place.

 Recognizing the challenge facing most social profit organizations to measure what matters most to them, I led a team in of 120 collaborators from different fields with funding from Surdna and the Geraldine R. Dodge Foundation to create Whole Measures.
 This published tool, and the training that we designed with it, has enabled different disciplines working toward healthy communities to have shared measures of success.